 Millennials have matured in an age where personalized, responsive services—like those delivered by Uber, Amazon, and Google—are the norm.
 It’s no wonder they’re 2 to 3 times more likely to switch banks than people in other age groups.

-As banks pivot to meet the demands of the evolved consumer, they’re looking to AI to increase customer engagement through personalized services.
-The end result: a virtual financial assistant that acts as a conduit between the bank and its users.
+As banks pivot to meet the demands of the evolved consumer, they’re looking to conversational AI banking to increase customer engagement through personalized services.
+The end result: a banking chatbot that acts as a conduit between the bank and its users.

 As with any new relationship, there’s a period of trust-building that needs to happen before value can be exchanged.
-Before virtual assistants can become the status quo, banks need to learn the language of trust—and their conversational AI needs to enable it.
+Before banking chatbots can become the status quo, banks need to learn the language of trust—and their conversational AI needs to enable it.

 Building trust in virtual assistants